endeavouros-arm/images/README.md

 # Post Image Install

-Connect the uSD or USB SSD enclosure to a Raspberry Pi 4b/400 device or Odroid N2/N2+ device.
+Connect the uSD or USB SSD enclosure to your supported ARM device.
 Then boot up the device.
-Openbox should automatically start up and present the Calamares installer.
+A script should automatically start up and ask for information on your install.
 Follow the instructions to complete the EndeavourOS install.